-When you applied to the University of Toronto you were asked to select the program in which you wanted to study – but you don’t actually apply for this program until the end of your first year of study at U of T. This is why course planning – beginning in your first year – is so important.
+Even though you will be taking courses for a specific program, you don’t actually apply for this program until the end of your first year.
+This is why course planning – beginning in your first year – is so important.

 Each program in Arts & Science at U of T is associated with one of six admissions categories: Life Sciences, Computer Sciences, Math and Physical Sciences, Social Sciences, Humanities and Rotman Commerce.
-When you stated your interest in a program, you signified to U of T that you planned to pursue studies within Life Sciences, or Humanities, etc.
+When you applied to U of T, you identified that you planned to pursue studies within a particular admission category like Life Sciences or Humanities.

 Although you aren’t “in a program” during your first year, you still want to plan your course selection by considering:

-- What program you want to go into in second year (ie: Biology)
+- What program you want to go into in second year (eg: Economics)

-- How concentrated you want your program focus (of Biology) to be (ie: a Specialist Program, Major Program, Minor Program).
+- How concentrated you want your program focus (of Economics) to be (ie: a Specialist Program, Major Program, Minor Program).

-Knowing the program and concentration early (when you enter university) is important because you can then choose first year courses that are program prerequisites.
-Find out your program’s prerequisites by searching the Arts & Science Calendar.
+Knowing the program and concentration early (when you enter university) is important because you can then choose first year courses that are program requirements.
+Find out your program’s requirements by searching the Arts & Science Calendar.